JosephBattesti/PIGASUS2-CHUM/README.md

 * coefficients.csv stores calibration parameters associated to the microcontroller’s ID
-* influx_login.cv stores the organisation, bucket, token, url for the connection to influx Main.py is in charge of  :
+* influx_login.cv stores the organisation, bucket, token, url for the connection to influx
+* Main.py is in charge of  :
-  -All the displays in the application’s terminal (List of options and sensor values) -Input from the user ( Choosing options or entering logins) -Checking Connection to MQTT (1883 port default) -Checking Logins for InfluxDB in csv file.
+  - All the displays in the application’s terminal (List of options and sensor values)
+  - Input from the user ( Choosing options or entering logins)
+  - Checking Connection to MQTT (1883 port default)
+  - Checking Logins for InfluxDB in csv file.

 Connectroller.py is the class representing the microcontroller.
   -An object Controller has an ID, calibration parameters and a MQTT Client from which to listen to messages from the physical microcontroller.
 The class has some important methods :